feathersjs-ecosystem/feathers-vuex/README.md

 }
 ```

+> Note: The `find` action no longer returns reactive lists.
+The list data will still be reactive, but new matches that arrive from the server do NOT get automatically added to lists.
+There are two solutions to this:
+- Use the `find` action to pull in data from the server.
+Use the `find` getter to pull a reactive list from the store.
+- Configure the `feathers-reactive` plugin with RxJS on your Feathers Client instance.
+[Read the docs for implementation details.](https://github.com/feathersjs/feathers-reactive)

 ### The `find` getter

 The `find` getter queries data from the local store using the same Feathers query syntax as on the server.
-It is synchronous and directly returns the results of the query.
-Pagination is **always** enabled and cannot be disabled.
+It is synchronous and returns the results of the query with pagination.
+Pagination cannot be disabled.
 It accepts a params object with a `query` attribute.
 It does not use any other special attributes.
 The returned object looks just like a paginated result that you would receive from the server:

 **`params = { query: {} }`**
 ```js